-Bodyweight exercises are by far the best way to get started if you’re skinny-fat and now I’ll explain the main reasons to why this is the case and then debunk some of the top myths related to the skinny-fat physique at the end.
+Bodyweight exercises are by far the best way to get started if you’re skinny-fat and now I’ll explain the top 3 reasons to why this is the case and then debunk some of the top myths related to the skinny-fat physique at the end.

 Reason #1: Bodyweight exercises represent the opposite of being skinny-fat.